ziutek/kasia.go/README.md

     $:d[0](2.1) ==  $:['d'][0](2.1)
     $f(1)       ==  $["f"](1)

-If the map hes int key:
+If the map has int key:

     map[int]string {
         -1:     "minus jeden",